 This was part of a European sponsored project, with an aim to standardise information gathered from the scanning of paintings in art galleries.
 Scanning systems were supplied to the National Gallery, London (see photo) & The Uffizi Gallery, Florence.

 Working closely with specialists at the Uffizi Gallery, Florence, engineers designed and built a digitising scanner to study the gallery’s great paintings.
-The stepper driven 3-axis scanner provides resolution down to 10 microns, a scanning speed of 25mm/second over a 2 meter horizontal travel.
+The stepper driven 3-axis scanner provides resolution down to 10 microns, a scanning speed of 25mm/second over a 2-metre horizontal travel.

 A square ‘portal frame’ carried a 2-axis scanning camera to record a series of digitised images across the surface of the painting, allowing images to be digitally manipulated for analysis and study.